PaKreis/Triple-Bass-Ocarina-ICO-Tab-Composer/README.md

 ### What is currently planned:
 - Add breakpoints for smaller screens to maintain app's responsiveness;
 - Implement an option to add additional pages and multi-export as a PDF;
+- Add other types of ocarinas with a flexible switching option;
-- Add notes' sounds to buttons' hover state to enable a full focus on creation.
+- Add notes' sounds to buttons' hover state to enable a full focus on creation;
+- Fix minor bugs.